+In keeping with its heritage, the Colefax Group’s head office remains in the heart of Mayfair.
 The number of staff of the small company founded by Lady Colefax, which had totalled 19 when Nancy Lancaster bought it and reached 70 by 1984, today exceeds 300.
-In keeping with its heritage, the company’s head office remains in the heart of Mayfair.

 Colefax & Fowler: The Best in English Interior Decoration, by Chester Jones (1989)

 Nancy Lancaster: Her Life, Her World, Her Art by Robert Becker (1996)

 Inspirational Interiors: Colefax and Fowler, by Roger Banks-Pye (1997)

 Nancy Lancaster: English Country House Style, by Martin Wood (2005)